Fall2023-CS4090-Group-2/capstone-project-2023/README.md

 ### Throwing <a id="throwing"/>

 Joe Miner's main weapon is his pickaxe.
-Fire his pickaxe at the approaching boulders using the `space` bar.
+Throw his pickaxe at the approaching boulders using the `space` bar.

 ### Pause <a id="pause"/>